saijanipireddy/sai_ecommerce_site/README.md

 ---

-## 👤 Demo Credentials
+## 👤 Demo Credentials For Website

 Use the following credentials to explore the demo:

+Email: saikumarj@gmail.com
+Password: saikumar@123

+---

+---

+## 👤 Demo Credentials For Admin Panel

+Use the following credentials to explore the demo:

-Email: demo@demo.com
+Email: admin@cs.com
-Password: Demo123
+Password: admin12345678

-yaml
-Copy code

 ---